mohammed0xff/SkribblUp.io/README.md

 ### With Docker

-2. Clone the repository: `git clone https://github.com/mohammed0xff/draw-and-guess`
+2. Clone the repository: `git clone https://github.com/mohammed0xff/SkribblUp.io`
-3. Navigate to the project directory: `cd draw-and-guess`
+3. Navigate to the project directory: `cd SkribblUp.io`
 4. Run the Docker Compose command to build and start the containers: `docker-compose up`
 5. Open your web browser and go to `http://localhost:5000`

 ### Without Docker

 #### Backend end
-1. Clone the repository: git clone `https://github.com/mohammed0xff/draw-and-guess`
+1. Clone the repository: git clone `https://github.com/mohammed0xff/SkribblUp.io`
 2. Navigate to the project directory: `cd Backend/DrawAndGuess`
 3. Build the project: `dotnet build`
 4. Run the project with launch settings: `dotnet run`